 "Remember that year Bill talked me into the truck?
 Said it would be a better choice for winter and then I went ahead and slid it into that ditch the first weekend.
 There was no way I was ever going to drive that thing again.
 The way the backend wagged like a dog's tail when I hit that ice...Still can't believe that's the car Bill insisted on teaching your mom in, Dani.
 Allyson was always too soft to and nice to tell people no. You should've seen her!
 I doubt she was any taller than you are right now.
 He would start out all nice and patient and then yell at her.
 She probably never got over that."

 They drifted into some boring discussion about an upcoming parade and the cars they were going to use.
 I could only think about how my mom was still too nice and soft.
 She went along with everyone's wishes.
 My dad would get so tense about things like dinner, and my mom would tell him whatever he wanted was fine with her.
 I'd see his jaw get tight and he would sometimes say, "A sandwich is fine.
 I have to finish up some work anyway."
 I never got why he could get so mad about her wanting him to be happy.
 What's so bad about being easy-going?
+Why get mad when she was happy to put her needs and wants after his?
 It was just more proof that my dad was a jerk.
 My mother didn't deserve that.

 “Oh, Dani, I hope I see a lot more of you,” Ruthie smiled as she got up to greet new customers.
 “It’s a quick walk and an even quicker bike ride.”

 It felt safe there.
 The smells were familiar, like some universal scent of childhood.